TUM-I5/MolSim/README.md

   - Excecute `./MolSim --help` to get a detailed list of all options, parameters and their default values.

   - An example run could look like this: `./MolSim ../../body_collision.cub -d 0.0002 -e 5`

+  - Further information about the ossible input file formats can be found in the `/docs` directory.

+    - **Note:** Some input file formats can provide own simulation parameters.
+In the case that the user provides additional parameters via the command line, both sources of parameters are merged.
+If a conflict occurs, the command line parameters take precedence, since it was explicitly requested by the user.

 ### Run the tests